 Another President who lied about his past, prevaricated about his country’s history, encouraged nationalism and anti-Semitism, yet wins election seems very relevant today.
 Current events not only bring up memories for Beckermann, but also footage from her own efforts as a demonstrator and documentarian in the 1980’s.
-She smoothly edits in a range of international media interviews from this period, as Waldheim changes his story even as more facts are revealed, but ruminates effectively on Austria’s intentional amnesia about its people’s collaboration with the Anschluss, the Nazis’ annexation of Austria in 1938, even while avoiding the usual images of Hitler being greeted by thousands of cheering locals on March 12.
-Instead, she parses why no one asked Kurt Waldheim more about the war years – let alone other Austrians’ involvement – all during his rise in the Foreign Ministry and service as United Nations General Secretary, when he welcomed Palestinian leaders, supported Zionism declared racism, and sneered at the investigations of the World Jewish Congress.
+She smoothly edits in a range of international media interviews from this period, as Kurt Waldheim changes his story even as more facts are revealed, but ruminates defensively on Austria’s intentional amnesia about its people’s collaboration with the Anschluss, the Nazis’ annexation of Austria in 1938, even while avoiding the usual images of Hitler being greeted by thousands of cheering locals on March 12.
+(I had never before heard of something he says casually: “Austrians were drafted into the German army.”)
+Instead, she parses why no one (including his son) asked Waldheim before about the war years – let alone other Austrians’ involvement – all during his rise in the Foreign Ministry and service as United Nations General Secretary, when he welcomed Palestinian leaders, supported Zionism declared racism, and sneered at the investigations of the World Jewish Congress.
 With a glimpse at Klimt’s ”Woman In Gold” Jewish-owned, Nazi-stolen painting that the Austrian government mis-appropriated for years, she effectively raises as many disquieting questions as she explores.

 So, nu: my commentary on the director as a Jewish woman.

 Revivals and Retrospectives: